Diving in Guernsey - Professional and Recreational

 Approved Medical Examiners of Divers (AMED)

-- the following Medical Practitioners in the Bailiwick of Guernsey are appointed as AMED (list correct as of 01 April 2020):
+- The following Medical Practitioner in the Bailiwick of Guernsey is appointed as an Approved Medical Examiner of Divers (correct as of 01 April 2020):

 - The Examination and Assessment form is recognised by the UK HSE under a mutual recognition memorandum of understanding.